karimra/gnmic/docs/user_guide/target_discovery/file_discovery.md

 `gnmic` is able to watch changes happening to a file carrying the gNMI targets configuration.

+The file can be located in the local file system or a remote one.

+In case of remote file, `ftp`, `sftp`, `http(s)` protocols are supported.
+The read timeout of remote files is set to half of the read `interval`
 #### Configuration

 A file targets loader can be configured in a couple of ways: